jlacko/RCzechia/joss-paper/paper.md

 The package code is thoroughly tested, with 98% test coverage.
 In addition the package implements unit tests on the data provided, such as topological validity and internal consistency between administrative units.

+\newpage
-# Example usage
+# Usage examples

-Population as per the 2011 census, accessed via `czso` package from API of Czech Statistical Office, and mapped at district (LAU1) level using `ggplot2` and `RCzechia::okresy()` call.
-Note the use of low resolution object to achieve a more stylized look.
+Population as per the 2011 census, accessed via `czso` package from API of Czech Statistical Office, and mapped at district (LAU1) level using `ggplot2` @wickham16 and `RCzechia::okresy()` call.
+Note the use of a low resolution object to achieve a more stylized look.

 ``` r
 src <- czso::czso_get_table("SLDB-VYBER") %>%